 When you are ready to go live in production with Coveo for Salesforce, you should follow the leading practices about the migration from a Developer to a Production organization (see Going to Production with Coveo for Salesforce).

 If you initially installed the application only for administrators, you need to make it accessible to appropriate Salesforce users (see Granting Users Access to Your Coveo Components).

-You can have multiple components to which you need to give access: Lightning Components or Visualforce Components (see Reference).
+You can have many components to which you need to give access: Lightning Components or Visualforce Components (see Reference).

 Step 7: Post-Production: Understanding Usage Analytics, Coveo Machine Learning, and Search Optimization

 - While Coveo Machine Learning (Coveo ML) is enabled by default in your organization, you might want to tweak it in different ways.

 Search Optimization allows you to use pipelines to maximize the way your results are returned to your users.

 You might also want to invite colleagues to your Coveo organization so they can, for instance, review your Coveo Analytics dashboards (see Adding and Managing Members).